 The Dissolution Act provides that upon dissolution of a redevelopment agency, either the city or another unit of local government may agree to serve as the Successor Agency to hold the former agency's assets until they are monetized and/or distributed to affected taxing entities.
-On January 11, 2012, the City of Los Angeles (City) elected not to become the Successor Agency to The Community Redevelopment Agency of the City of Los Angeles, as part of City Council File 12-0049.
+On January 11, 2012, the City of Los Angeles (City) elected not to become the Successor Agency to the Former Agency, as part of City Council File 12-0049.
 Subsequently, and as authorized by State Law, Governor Brown appointed three County of Los Angeles (County) residents to serve as the Governing Board of a Designated Local Authority (CRA/LA-DLA), as confirmed by Resolution No. 001 adopted on February 3, 2012.
 On February 1, 2012, net assets of the Former Agency in the amount of \$97,391,000 were transferred to the newly formed CRA/LA-DLA.
-Pursuant to the Dissolution Act, CRA/LA-DLA, a tax-exempt state governmental unit, is vested with all authority, rights, powers, duties, and obligations previously vested with the former redevelopment agency.
+Pursuant to the Dissolution Act, CRA/LA-DLA, a tax-exempt state governmental unit, is vested with all authority, rights, powers, duties, and obligations previously vested with the Former Agency.

-The Dissolution Act requires the Successor Agency to expeditiously wind down the affairs of the Former Agency with authority limited to the extent required to implement an orderly wind down of Former Agency activities.
-In this regard, CRA/LA-DLA is required to prepare a Recognized Obligation Payment Schedule (ROPS) for each six month period of each fiscal year.
+The Dissolution Act requires the Successor Agency to expeditiously wind down the Former Agency with authority limited to the extent required to implement an orderly wind down of Former Agency activities.
+In this regard, CRA/LA-DLA is required to prepare an annual Recognized Obligation Payment Schedule (ROPS).
 CRA/LA-DLA is further required to submit its ROPS to its Governing Board and Oversight Board for review and approval.
 Following approval by the Oversight Board, CRA/LA-DLA is to submit the approved ROPS to the Department of Finance (DOF), State Controller and County Auditor-Controller (County AC).
-Following DOF approval, only those scheduled amounts listed on the approved ROPS may be paid.
+Following DOF approval, only those scheduled amounts listed on the approved ROPS may be paid from authorized funding sources.